 An optimal path to take depends on your goals and where you find yourself on the product development timeline.

-The goal of a PoC (Proof of Concept) is to demonstrate that a concept is technically or economically feasible.
+The goal of a Proof of Concept (PoC) is to demonstrate that a concept is technically or economically feasible.
 You usually build a PoC early in the project to determine whether you should pursue the idea further.
-You want to build a PoC if you’re hunting for initial investments to fund your startup or want to get a buy-in from enterprise executives.
+You need to build a PoC if you’re hunting for initial investments to fund your startup or want to get buy-in from enterprise executives.

 A prototype, in turn, is a preliminary model of a product that is mainly used for demonstration purposes.
 It’s usually clickable but not functional.
 The focus is, thus, on testing out user flows and design choices.

-The key function of an MVP, as said above, is to inform development and get the feedback from early adopters.
-An MVP is usually built later on the product development journey.
+The key function of an MVP, as said above, is to inform development and get feedback from early adopters.
+In general, an MVP is a market-ready, usable product, even though it doesn’t have all the bells and whistles.
+It focuses on the specific problem the app was designed to solve, like sharing photos, measuring insulin temperature with a temperature sensor, or calculating invoices.
+An MVP is usually built later in the product development journey.

-While these concepts aren’t mutually exclusive, they all play a role in influencing MVP cost.
-A software development project might involve creating all three, but at different stages of project planning, with each aspect having its impact on MVP pricing.
+While these concepts aren’t mutually exclusive, they all play a role in influencing MVP costs.
+A software development project might involve creating all three, but at different stages of project planning, with each aspect having its own impact on MVP pricing.

 Why consider building an MVP?